Thom1729/Sublime-JS-Custom/README.md

 }
 ```

-Then, if you use "JS Custom (My Config)" to highlight the following code, the contents of the template literal will be highlighted as CSS.
+Then, if you use "JS Custom - My Config" to highlight the following code, the contents of the template literal will be highlighted as CSS.

 ```js
 const myStyle = style`div { color: red }`;
 ```

+## Contributing

+To request a feature or report a bug, create a new issue.
+All suggestions are welcome.

+When reporting a bug, please include a code snippet that demonstrates the problem.
+If the bug exists in Sublime's core JavaScript syntax, it should be reported [here](https://github.com/sublimehq/Packages/issues) — but if you're not sure, then go ahead and post it here.

+When requesting a new feature, please include a link to any relevant documentation.
+Because of the unique design of JS Custom, we can accommodate a variety of nonstandard features.